qdrant/landing_page/qdrant-landing/content/solutions/_index.md

 ---
 title: Solutions
-section_title: Use Cases and Examples For <span>Your Business</span>
+section_title: Elevate <span>Your Business</span> with Qdrant
-subtitle:  Build your next AI project with Qdrant.
-Here are just a few examples of applications for which Qdrant can be helpful.
+subtitle: Here are just a few examples of how Qdrant can help your Business
 description: Tasks and Problems solved with Qdrant
 ---